 Our Philips Lifeline HomeSafe review will describe the equipment and features of both the landline and cellular systems.
 While the equipment for most in-home medical alert systems does not differ significantly between these two options, HomeSafe setups feature entirely different base units and pendants for the landline and cellular systems.

 However, these high-quality devices work similarly and connect to the same emergency response center operated by the most experienced company in the field.
 The basic option is reasonably priced, but monthly fees rise sharply once you add features like Philips Lifeline HomeSafe automatic fall detection.

-They also offer some rare additional features but lack common ones.
+The company also offers some rare additional features but lacks common ones.
 Ultimately, unlike that of most other systems, there are activation and cancellation fees.
 But overall, we liked this system, especially the very stylish cellular equipment.

 The HomeSafe system comes in four unique setups that involve two base units and three help buttons in total.
 First of all, the systems are called HomeSafe Standard and HomeSafe with AutoAlert.

 The Standard system comes with two different base units, one landline, and one cellular, with corresponding help buttons, which are also different.
 You’ve guessed it; the AutoAlert Philips Lifeline HomeSafe medical alert system features automatic fall detection.
 It uses the same base units as the Standard system but has one fall detection pendant for both.

 The landline base unit is a white, wedge-shaped device with unusually positioned buttons.
 On the top right side, there’s a huge gray reset button, while the much smaller red help button is placed on the right side of the device.

 This solution is unconventional, but it was probably the result of the fact that most people call for help by pressing the portable help button.
 Though unexpected, we haven’t seen many Philips Lifeline complaints regarding this positioning.